 Small Business Saturday is a day dedicated to celebrating and supporting small businesses across the nation.
-Shoppers may be eager to support small business and shop locally, but you won’t see these shoppers by sitting back and watching the show.
-In order to leverage the excitement of Small Business Saturday to facilitate your business goals, you have to promote your business!
-Whether you’re only able to make a last minute effort or have the ability to run a detailed campaign, there are opportunities for every business on Small Business Saturday.
+Shoppers may be eager to support small businesses and shop locally, but you won’t see these shoppers by sitting back and watching the show.
+In order to leverage the excitement of Small Business Saturday to facilitate your business goals, you have to promote your business and improve your local visibility!
+Whether you’re only able to make a last-minute effort or have the ability to run a detailed campaign, there are opportunities for every business on Small Business Saturday.
 Here are some Small Business Saturday ideas to help you make the most out of the day.

 Small Business Saturday is all about celebrating small business, but in order to stand out above your competitors and grab the attention of overstimulated shoppers, you’ll need an attractive offer.
 Some basic ideas for offers on Small Business Saturday include: